Saturn’s Rare 2020 Retrograde Calls for Intense Socio-Political Changes

 Have you become so disciplined and organized that you’ve lost any sense of fun and creativity?
 Cultivating the art of the everyday is important right now.
 Understanding that there are universes inside even the smallest details can turn drudgery into adventure and rekindle your creative flames.

 You may be questioning your creativity or ability to take risks, especially regarding social situations.
-Things which usually come naturally may seem more like an effort now.
+Things that usually come naturally may seem more like an effort now.
 This is a great chance for getting to know yourself better and make more conscious that which you tend to do somewhat instinctively.

 You may be feeling a bit of boredom or wanderlust, dear Scorpio.
 Your usually stable nature may seem a lot less solid to others.
 Rearranging the furniture or remodeling the bathroom might take the edge off, as well as a healthy dose of socializing.
 But you need something more for the long haul.
 I dare say it might be spiritual in nature.